 - Default value to be entered in the input field if the calculation fails.

 The order in which RubyMine will process input fields after the template expansion, is determined by the order of variables in the list.

 Open the template settings, and in the Template Text area

 The Edit Variables button is enabled only if the template body contains at least one user-defined variable, that is, a variable different from $END$ or $SELECTION$.

 The Edit Template Variables dialog box opens, where you can define how the variables will be processed when the template is used.

 - In the Name text box, specify the variable name to be used in the template body.

-- In the Expression drop-down list, specify the expression to be calculated by
+- In the Expression drop-down list, specify the expression to be